-So, one of our ideal clients is Emily.
+So, one of our buyer persona is Emily.
 You can use that as an example if it helps

 I’dd like for you to grab a piece of paper.
 Start a new page in your note book.
 Open up a separate document in the device you’re using.
 Don’t forget to give it a name and save it to a smart folder right away.

 So, I would like you to think of your favorite product or service.

 And some of your clients who most successfully use that product or service